jimdigriz/winci/README.md

  * **`SPICE` (default: `5930`):** port to connect on

+If you wish to use VNC (for example if you are a macOS user) then you should look in the `packer` console output for:

+    ...
+    qemu.main: The VM will be run headless, without a GUI.
+If you want to qemu.main: view the screen of the VM, connect via VNC without a password to qemu.main: vnc://127.0.0.1:5909
+    ...

+Then point your VNC client at the `proto://host:port` it lists; the example here shows `vnc://127.0.0.1:5909`.

-Once the image has built (at least 30 minutes), you will be left with a qcow2 image at `output-main/packer-main`.
+Once the image has built (typical build time is 30 minutes), the single output artifact is a qcow2 image located at `output-main/packer-main`.

 To start a VM using this image, run: